Convergence of an Asynchronous Block-Coordinate Forward-Backward Algorithm for Convex Composite Optimization: Abstract

 \section{Abstract}

 In this paper, we study the convergence properties of a randomized block-coordinate descent algorithm for the minimization of a composite convex objective function, where the block-coordinates are updated asynchronously and randomly according to an arbitrary probability distribution.
 We prove that the iterates generated by the algorithm form a stochastic quasi-Fej\'er sequence and thus converge almost surely to a minimizer of the objective function.
 Moreover, we prove a general sublinear rate of convergence in expectation for the function values and a linear rate of convergence in expectation under an error bound condition of Tseng type.
+Under the same condition strong convergence of the iterates is provided as well as their linear convergence rate.